fergiemcdowall/norch/README.md

       -p, --port <port>  specify the port, defaults to 3000 -h, --home <home>  specify the home directory, stores the index and settings, defaults to ./norch
 ```

-When running norch inside of a vagrant VM (virtualbox) the home directory cannot be in a shared folder.
-I recommend having home point to `/home/vagrant/norch

-Hurrah!
-Norch is now running locally on your machine.
-Head over to [http://localhost:3000/](http://localhost:3000/)
-and marvel.
-The default port of 3000 can be modified if required.

 ##Indexing
 Once you have set up Norch, you can get some content into it.
 Norch comes with a JSONified version of the venerable